Cyber Security

 Incident Response: Critical for Rapid Recovery and Damage Control

 An effective plan is essential for minimizing damage during a disaster.
-This plan must delineate , including breach reporting and remediation plans to comply with .
+This plan must delineate procedures, including breach reporting and remediation plans to comply with regulations.
 Organizations that establish a dedicated team and predefined protocols can achieve rapid recovery, significantly reducing downtime and associated costs.
 In 2025, the average cost of a data breach is projected to escalate to $4.56 million, underscoring the financial stakes involved.
-For small businesses, the average attack can result in losses ranging from $120,000 to $1.24 million, making swift critical.
+For small businesses, the average attack can result in losses ranging from $120,000 to $1.24 million, making swift action critical.

 Each box represents a step in responding to an incident — follow the arrows to see how each part connects to the next in the recovery journey.